-You’ve diagnosed her with insulin resistance or even full-blown Type II Diabetes.
-You’ve counseled her on changing her diet.
+You’ve diagnosed them with insulin resistance or even full-blown Type II Diabetes.
+You’ve counseled them on changing her diet.
 You’ve prescribed metformin to reduce glucose production in the liver.
-But on her next visit, her fasting blood glucose hasn’t changed or is even a bit higher.
-Her hemoglobin A1C isn’t budging.
-She lost a couple of pounds early on, but gained it back after a few weeks.
+But on the next visit, their fasting blood glucose hasn’t changed or is even a bit higher.
+Their hemoglobin A1C isn’t budging.
+They lost a couple of pounds early on, but gained it back after a few weeks.

-You’ve asked her how she’s doing with changing the way she eats and she says, “I’m trying.”
+You’ve asked her how they are doing with changing the way they eat and they say, “I’m trying.”

 Worst of all, your patient is clearly feeling discouraged.
-She’s ready to give up.
+They are ready to give up.
 “What’s the use?”

 If you’ve ever experienced this scenario, you’re not alone.
 This frustration comes up all the time in our discussions with providers at our BHRT Workshop Series.